MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04b-finetune-model.md

 1. In the pane on the left, select **Fine-tune** and review the status of the fine-tuning job you started earlier.
 1. Select the job to view its details.
 You can use the **Logs** tab to review the fine-tuning tasks that have been performed so far.
 1. When fine-tuning is complete, and the model has been automatically deployed, view the **Models** page to verify that it is listed.

+    > **Tip**: If automatic deployment fails, select the completed fine-tuning job and deploy the model from there.
 1. Select the fine-tuned model to open it in the model playground.
 1. Update the **Instructions** to be the same as you tested with the base model: